manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

     greetFriendly("Jane");

 All we did was add the `: string` type declaration to the `greetFriendly` function definition.
-While cannot understand and use this additional information, TypeScript can, making our code type safe.
+While JavaScript cannot understand and use this additional information, TypeScript can, making our code type safe.

+We are now facing one minor challenge now: Node.js only runs JavaScript code, and doesn't understand TypeScript code.
+So how can we create a Node.js application using TypeScript?

+The TypeScript project has a simple solution for this: It ships with `tsc`, the TypeScript Compiler.
+This compiler takes TypeScript code and *transpiles* it into valid JavaScript code.

+Let's see how this works.
+First, create a new project folder, called `typescript-hello-world`.

+Within this folder, create file `index.ts` (note the `.ts` file suffix instead of `.js`), and fill it with our greet code:

+    const greetFriendly = (name: string) => {
+    console.log("Hello " + name);
+    };

+    greetFriendly("Jane");

+Sure enough, Node.js won't be able to run this code:

+    % node index.ts
+    index.ts:1
+    const greetFriendly = (name: string) => {
+    ^

+    SyntaxError: Unexpected token ':'

+Ok, we need need

 https://stackoverflow.com/a/29918884